awsdocs/amazon-ec2-user-guide/doc_source/dynamic-dns.md

 Dynamic DNS services provide custom DNS host names within their domain area that can be easy to remember and that can also be more relevant to your host's use case; some of these services are also free of charge\.
 You can use a dynamic DNS provider with Amazon EC2 and configure the instance to update the IP address associated with a public DNS name each time the instance starts\.
 There are many different providers to choose from, and the specific details of choosing a provider and registering a name with them are outside the scope of this guide\.

 **Important**
-These procedures are intended for use with Amazon Linux\.
-For more information about other distributions, see their specific documentation\.<a name="procedure-dynamic-dns"></a>
+This information applies to Amazon Linux\.
+For information about other distributions, see their specific documentation\.<a name="procedure-dynamic-dns"></a>

 **To use dynamic DNS with Amazon EC2**